-Our schools are owned and operated by Never Grow Up, Inc. (NGU), a licensed corporation of child development centers and preschools in Middle Tennessee.
-Never Grow Up, Inc. is dedicated to providing quality early childhood education and child care in a loving atmosphere.
+Our schools are owned and operated by a licensed corporation of child development centers and preschools in Middle Tennessee.
+We are is dedicated to providing quality early childhood education and child care in a loving atmosphere.

 Staff: "We're Creating Childhood"